YunoHost/doc/filezilla.md

 # Exchange files with your server using a graphical interface

-This page explains how to exchange files (backup archives, music, pictures, movies, ...) with your server using a graphical interface.
+This page explains how to exchange files (backup archives, music, pictures, movies, ...) with your server using a graphical interface for the (S)FTP protocol.
 This is an alternative to using `scp` which can be deemed technical and cryptic, or using an app like Nextcloud.

-[Filezila](https://filezilla-project.org/) can be used for this.
+[FileZilla](https://filezilla-project.org/) can be used for this.
 It is a free software and is available for Windows, Linux and macOS.

 ## Download and install FileZilla